Glossary of Music Tuning Definitions

 Repeat Ratio

-Also known as the Interval of Equivalence or IoE, a scale spans one such ratio and repeats at that ratio up and down to become a tuning.
+Repeat Ratio describes the interval which a repeating Scale spans.
+Scales can be repeated at that ratio up and down, and connected through an Anchor to specific physical frequencies and keys, then becoming a Tuning.
 The most common Repeat Ratio in modern tunings is the octave of 2/1, or a stretched or compressed version of it.
 Scales that do not repeat at the octave can be considered nonoctave scales.

 Scale